gcornetta/self-parking-car/docs/p2p.md

 6     wireless-essid PiRobotCar
 7.    wireless-mode ad-hoc
 ```
 Line 1 starts the interface at boot.
 Line 2 assigns a static IP address to the interface.
-The static address is specified in line 3, whereas lines 4 defines the network submassk.
+The static address is specified in line 3, whereas lines 4 defines the network submask.
 This configuratio has a 24-bit network submask which corresponds to a Class A network (255 possible addresses).
-Finally, lines 6 defines the name of the network (in this case `PiRobotCar`.
+Finally, lines 6 defines the name of the network (in this case `PiRobotCar`).

 ### Step 2: Install the dhcp server
 To install the DHCP server execute the following command:
 ```
-$ apt-get install isc-dhcp-server
+$ sudo apt install isc-dhcp-server
 ```

 ### Step 3: Configure the dhcp server